patricoferris/ppx_deriving_yaml/README.md

 val note_to_yaml : ('a -> Yaml.value) -> 'a note -> [> `O of (string * Yaml.value) list ]
 ```

+### Implementation Details

+One important thing is that `'a option` values within records will return `None` if the Yaml you are trying to convert does not exist.

 ### Checklist

 - [x] Simples types (`int, list, records...`) to `Yaml.value` types